UBC-MDS/mushroom_classifier/README.md

 -   author: Benjamin Frizzell, Hankun Xiao, Yichi Zhang, Mingyang Zhang

 This project is part of a data analysis demonstration for DSCI 522 (Data Science Workflows), a course in the Master of Data Science program at the University of British Columbia.

+Our aim is to use machine learning to classify mushrooms’ edibility, i.e., whether they are poisonous or edible.

 ## About